jyancey27/JS-Projects/completed/memory-game/README.md

 I used this link for the inital set up: [Memory Game](https://www.youtube.com/watch?v=ec8vSKJuZTk&list=WL&index=2)
 I added a lot of new features such as the scoreboard feature and saving all data.

+## to do

+change color for average, add out of 6, never reset perfect game.